mPulseMedia/streamEditor/doc/v1/autodesk.md

 Once the page and the library are loaded, theMoment locates the following video player object:
 > window[‘e7917642de4a4f1eae0a331375e03784’]

 TheMoment adds the new element '**ovrGen_layer**' as a child of the '**oo-player-container**' element.
 All other elements within theMoment overlay appear as a child of this element.
-(On AU's currently live site, the pre-defined player object is window["video-ooyala-player"] and the  newly added element appears as a child of 'rau-player.')
+(On AU's currently live site, the video player object is window["video-ooyala-player"] and the  newly added element appears as a child of 'rau-player.')

 TheMoment determines the unique identifer of the currently loaded video, as extracted from **data-embed-code**, for exmaple: